ericanderson2/raycasting-3d/README.md

 The world is grid-based and can be changed to be any size with any number of walls.
 Walls are a set height and can be given a 15x15 texture.
 Any number of different textures and colors are supported.

+Code is written to be easily modified for a different window size, FOV, player width, etc.

 ## Original Goals
 * Player controls character movement and direction facing
 * Walls render at correct height and shading depending on the location of the player